bschooled/fio-sql-bench/README.md

 - `iter-01-fio_bw.*.log`: raw fio bandwidth logs for that iteration
 - `iter-01-fio_iops.*.log`: raw fio IOPS logs for that iteration
 - `iter-01-fio_clat.*.log`: raw fio completion-latency logs for that iteration
+- `iter-01-perfmon-smb.csv`: host-side SMB client PerfMon counters when diagnostics are enabled for an SMB target and the counters are available on that system

 The diagnostics mode uses a `1000 ms` fio logging window so results remain chartable and small enough to keep with the run.
 Latency logs capture both average and max completion latency per window so short stalls and throttling events are easier to spot.
+The rendered diagnostics view trims early warmup samples, applies light moving-average smoothing, and caps isolated upper-end spikes so the report emphasizes sustained service behavior rather than one-window bursts.

 The per-run HTML now reports whether diagnostics were `Disabled`, fully `Available`, `Partial`, or missing because fio never produced readable log files.
 That makes it easier to separate workload behavior from telemetry collection failures.